jeffrey-xiao/jeffrey-xiao.github.io/static/posts/2018-11-12-Writing-An-NES-Emulator-With-Rust-And-WebAssembly/index.md

 TODO: better image.

-Implementing these debug views also require a solid understand of how the pattern tables, nametables, attribute tables, and palettes work together, which makes it great warm up for actually implementing the PPU rendering pipeline.
+Implementing these debug views also requires a solid understand of how the pattern tables, nametables, attribute tables, and palettes work together, which makes it great warm up for actually implementing the PPU rendering pipeline.

+## Final Thoughts